-Note that chips S0 and S5 have negligible QE for LETG 1st order dispersed photons; those outermost chips are only useful for collecting higher-order spectra, or perhaps in other special circumstances.
-The web page "Checking your LETG/ACIS-S Obscat Setup" (http://cxc.harvard.edu/cal/Letg/ACIS\params) and the Spectrum Visualizer tool linked there are helpful in determining which CCDs may be unnecessary.
+Note that chips S0, S4, and S5 have negligible QE for LETG 1st order dispersed photons (see Figure 9.6); those outer chips are only useful for collecting higher-order spectra, or perhaps in other special circumstances.
+The web page "Checking your LETG/ACIS-S Obscat Setup" (http://cxc.harvard.edu/cal/Letg/ACIS_params) and the Spectrum Visualizer tool linked there are helpful in determining which CCDs may be unnecessary.
 The S0 and S5 chips will be turned off in all LETG+ACIS-S observations unless the observer explicitly requests and justifies their use.
+It is also recommended that S4 be turned off.